paprikaf/builder-migration-script-demo/README.md

-# serasa-migration-script
+# demo-migration-script

-Migration script example
+Migration script example moving content from CMS (exported data in json format) to builder.io

 ## run npm start to run the script.ts file.